deepflowio/docs/translate/translated/07-integration/02-input/01-metrics/02-prometheus.md

     read_recent: true
 ```

-# Configuring DeepFlow
+# Configure DeepFlow (Deprecated in v6.5 and later versions)

-Please refer to the section [Configuring DeepFlow](../tracing/opentelemetry/#配置-deepflow) and add the configuration for the `prometheus targets api` address (not required for versions v6.2 and earlier) to complete the DeepFlow Agent configuration.
+Please refer to the section [Configure DeepFlow](../tracing/opentelemetry/#配置-deepflow) and add the configuration for the `prometheus targets api` address (not required for versions prior to v6.2) to complete the DeepFlow Agent configuration.
 The purpose is to synchronize prometheus activeTargets.labels and config to deepflow-server to improve storage and query performance.

-Add the following configuration to the Group where the Agent is located (please modify `PROMETHEUS_HTTP_API_ADDRESSES`):
+Add the following configuration for the Group where the Agent is located (please modify `PROMETHEUS_HTTP_API_ADDRESSES`):

 ```yaml
 prometheus_http_api_addresses: # Required when integrating Prometheus metrics
   - { PROMETHEUS_HTTP_API_ADDRESSES }
 ```

-# Viewing Prometheus Data
+# View Prometheus Data

 The metrics in Prometheus will be stored in the `prometheus` database of DeepFlow.
 The original labels of Prometheus can be referenced through tag.XXX, and the metric values can be referenced through value.
 At the same time, DeepFlow will automatically inject a large number of Meta Tags and Custom Tags, allowing the data collected by Prometheus to be seamlessly associated with other data sources.

-Using Grafana, select the `DeepFlow` data source to display the chart as shown below:
+Using Grafana, select the `DeepFlow` data source to display the search results as shown below:

 ![Prometheus Data Integration](https://yunshan-guangzhou.oss-cn-beijing.aliyuncs.com/pub/pic/20231003651c19e6684d1.png)